thisdougb/go-learn/lesson2/README.md

 }
 ```

 Now inside the `()` we have one argument, which we have named `input` and is of type `Barista`.
 The `input` is a variable, whose scope is contained within the function.
-You can create other variables with the name `input` elsehwere in the code and they are completely different to this `input` in this function.
+You can create other variables with the name `input` elsewhere in the code and they are completely different to this `input` in this function.

 But when you try and run the program, you should get this error: